ArctosDB/documentation-wiki/_how_to/How-To-Arctos-While-Social-Distancing.markdown

 # How To Arctos While Social Distancing

-If anyone is trying to keep a student intern working during social distancing, here are some things a student (or you!) could help with:
+If anyone is trying to keep a student intern (or themselves) working during social distancing, here are some things a student (or you!) could help with:

 1. Testing Arctos PG - there are all kinds of needed testing spelled out in the [PG data migration testing GitHub repository issues](https://github.com/ArctosDB/PG-migration-testing/issues).
 For more information see the [ReadMe](https://github.com/ArctosDB/PG-migration-testing).